elfarfaraya-boop/Evaluation-of-statistical-and-machine-learning-models/README.md

-# Evaluation of Statistical and Machine Learning Models — An Empirical Approach
+# Evaluation of statistical and machine learning models — An Empirical Approach

 > Bias–Variance Tradeoff via Monte Carlo Simulations & Empirical Validation on the Diabetes Dataset (SAS)
 >